 Wall Fellow: Michelle Lacey, Associate Professor, Math

 Wall Fellow: Brian Brox, Associate Professor, Political Science

 Wall Fellow: Charles Mignot, Professor, French and Italian

 Cultural Engagement Society

 Wall Fellow: Michelle Foa, Associate Professor, Art History

 For detailed descriptions of the Wall Societies, click here.

 More information on each of the Wall Fellows can be found here.

-This series of talks and discussions, moderated by the Faculty Member in Residence, seeks to give students a more sophisticated understanding of the opportunities available to them at Tulane.
-It includes, for example, a discussion of academic majors and the relationship between the choice of major and career interests; an introduction to campus resources, centers, and institutes; and panels on study-abroad programs.
-We also use this program to introduce an enhanced form of career exploration, including discussion of post-graduate scholarships and other opportunities available to them in future years.
+This series of talks and discussions, moderated by the faculty member in residence, seeks to give students a more sophisticated understanding of the opportunities available to them at Tulane.
+It includes, for example, a discussion of academic majors and the relationship between the choice of major and career interests; an introduction to campus resources, centers, and institutes; and panels on study abroad programs.
+We also use this program to introduce an enhanced form of career exploration, including discussion of post-baccalaureate scholarships and other opportunities available in future years.